pacifics/PassDao/README.md

 - SetFunding : set the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.

-- FundDaoFor: to send Eth from the Funding smart contract to the Dao according to the set limits (if the funding is fueled).
+- FundDaoFor: to send Eth from the Funding smart contract.

 - Refund: to refund the amount that did not fund the Dao.